-Sample Answer 2: [Discussion on both views & supporting separate/single-sex school system]
+Sample Answer 2: [View: Supporting separate/single-sex school system.]

-Whether a single-sex or a uni-sex school is more advantageous and yields better results is open for debate.
-Single-sex schools are prefered by many since they believe that it ensures a better environment for education while the proponents of coeducation argue that boys and girls should be taught together for healthy competition and better mutual understanding.
+Whether a single-sex or a uni-sex school is more advantageous and yields better results are open for debate.
+Single-sex schools are preferred by many since they believe that it ensures a better environment for education while the proponents of coeducation argue that boys and girls should be taught together for healthy competition and better mutual understanding.
 Personally, I prefer the single-sex school method.

 The advocates of the mixed-education system often point out that when boys and girls study in the same school, they grow a mutual understanding.
 As a result, it ensures a wholesome work environment in the future.
 Moreover, this education system encourages positive competition and helps students excel not only in their studies but also in other important areas.
 For instance, when boys and girls are assigned to a project, they tend to learn how to work together.
 Reversely, they often compete to show their supremacy and thus excel in education and learning.
 But this is not the whole picture.